-- For first-level installation, you need access to the integrated 3270 console for your LPAR, provided through the Hardware Management Console (HMC). - For second-level installation, you need access to a 3270 terminal (or equivalent) configured with a minimum of 32 lines and 80 columns on a currently supported level of z/VM. - Installation from DVD requires the HMC, V1.8 or later. - Installation from USB requires IBM z15 or later. - Installation of an SSI cluster (1 4 z/VM images) requires DASD defined to emulate an IBM 3390 with a minimum size of 10016 cylinders.
+- For first-level installation, you need access to the integrated 3270 console for your LPAR, provided through the Hardware Management Console (HMC). - For second-level installation, you need access to a 3270 terminal (or equivalent) configured with a minimum of 32 lines and 80 columns on a currently supported level of z/VM. - Installation from DVD requires HMC level V2.14 or earlier capable of managing an IBM z14.
+Installation from DVD is not supported on an IBM z15 or later. - Installation from a USB device created from the electronic ISO image requires IBM z15 or later. - Installation of an SSI cluster (1 4 z/VM images) requires DASD defined to emulate an IBM 3390 with a minimum size of 10016 cylinders.
 For more information about SSI cluster requirements, see z/VM: CP Planning and Administration.